Salt & Wind Travel

 Almost every time we make this dessert, someone either calls it custard or asks if it’s just Italian crème brûlée.
 While crème brûlée is a custard or a cooked mixture of milk or cream with eggs and sugar, panna cotta is made without eggs and is instead held together with gelatin.

-So, panna cotta is a creamy, dairy dessert but it is not made with eggs and therefore is not a custard and is not related to crème brûlée.
+So, panna cotta is a creamy dairy dessert, but it is not made with eggs, so it is not a custard and is not related to crème brûlée.
 Got it?
 Good!

 What Wine Goes With Panna Cotta?

-When it comes to wine pairing, sweet dessert wines go best with sweet desserts.
+Regarding wine pairing, sweet dessert wines go best with sweet desserts.
 And, as you’ve heard us say time and again, what grows together goes together.
-This classic dessert from Piedmont is delicious with dessert wines from the same Italian region.
+This classic Piedmont classic dessert is delicious with wines from the same Italian region.

-If you top the panna cotta with berries as we’ve done here, it’s a natural pairing with the sweet, low-alcohol wines made with the Brachetto grape, like the various wine cocktails made by Luca Bosio.
-This recipe was shared with us by chef Pietro Visconti from Milan
+If you top the panna cotta with berries, as we’ve done here, it’s a natural pairing with the sweet, low-alcohol wines made with the Brachetto grape.
+Chef Pietro Visconti from Milan shared this recipe with us.

 Classic Italian Panna Cotta Recipe